Kimberley Western Australia: We hiked, canoed and cruised

 Then, our next adventure is a self-guided canoe trip down the Ord River.
 Organized by Go Wild Adventures Eco-Canoeing.
 Early in the morning, we are picked up from our accommodation.
 During the trip, we study a map of the river to learn about the dangerous spots along the way.
 After a safety briefing, we were sent off.

-Our next adventure: a self-guided canoe trip down the Ord River, organized by Go Wild Adventures Eco-Canoeing.
-Our day began early with a pick-up from our accommodation.
-During the trip, we had to study a detailed map of the river, familiarizing ourselves with any potential hazards.
-After a safety briefing, we were equipped with our canoes and all the necessary gear and sent off.
+Our next adventure was a self-guided canoe trip down the Ord River with “Go Wild Adventures Eco-Canoeing“.
+They pick us up early in the morning with a mini bus from our accommodation.
+During the drive to the river, we had to study a detailed map of the river.
+We had to learn and memorise any potential hazards on our trip.
+After a short briefing, we were equipped with our canoes and all the necessary gear and were sent off.

 We started near the Argyle Dam outlet into the Ord River.
 The water flowed quickly, so we didn't have to paddle.
 Our focus was on manoeuvring around the various hazards on the river.